NextEra Energy, Inc. (NYSE:NEE) Shares Sold by Ninepoint Partners LP

 NextEra Energy Trading Up 1.0 %

-The firm also recently announced a quarterly dividend, which was paid on Thursday, December 15th.
-Investors of record on Friday, November 25th were paid a dividend of $0.425 per share.
-This represents a $1.70 annualized dividend and a yield of 2.02%.
-The ex-dividend date of this dividend was Wednesday, November 23rd.
-NextEra Energy’s payout ratio is currently 87.63%.
+The business also recently declared a quarterly dividend, which was paid on Thursday, December 15th.
+Stockholders of record on Friday, November 25th were paid a $0.425 dividend.
+This represents a $1.70 dividend on an annualized basis and a dividend yield of 2.02%.
+The ex-dividend date was Wednesday, November 23rd.
+NextEra Energy’s dividend payout ratio (DPR) is 87.63%.

 About NextEra Energy